Project Blue Sword-B: Chinese retreat

-After receiving the battle report, the command ordered the two assault teams to retreat immediately after destroying the Vietcong fortifications on the positions.
-At the same time, they organised four artillery companies and the regiment's direct fire detachment to block fire between positions 832 and 605, as well as the south side of 968 and all sections of the traffic trench from the prismatic position to 968 to prevent the Vietcong from following them and to cover the retreat of the assault teams.
-After blowing up the Vietcong caves, shelters and other fortifications in their positions, the First and Second Commandos began to retreat with the captured weapons and supplies, as well as the wounded, prisoners and the remains of martyrs.
-On the way back, the exasperated VC used direct fire to chase the assault team.
-To ensure the safety of the escorted prisoners, the first assault team's deputy captain, Luo Buji, jumped on the prisoners, but himself was hit by four pieces of shrapnel, pierced his waist and chest, and died a heroic death.
+After receiving the battle report, the command ordered the two assault teams to retreat immediately after destroying the PAVN fortifications on the positions.
+At the same time, they organised four artillery companies and the regiment's direct fire detachment to block fire between positions 832 and 605, as well as the south side of 968 and all sections of the traffic trench from the prismatic position to 968 to prevent the PAVN from following them and to cover the retreat of the assault teams.
+After blowing up the Vietnamese caves, shelters and other fortifications in their positions, the First and Second Commandos began to retreat with the captured weapons and supplies, as well as the wounded, prisoners and the remains of martyrs.
+On the way back, the exasperated PAVN used direct fire to chase the assault team.
+To ensure the safety of the escorted prisoners, the first assault team's deputy captain, Luo Buji, jumped on the prisoners, but himself was hit by four pieces of shrapnel, pierced his waist and chest, and died.
 The second assault team leader Qi Zhenwu ordered his teammates to withdraw first, he insisted on checking the position before catching up with the team.
-When retreating to the front of the 604 position, it came under fire from the Vietcong again.
+When retreating to the front of the 604 position, it came under fire from the PAVN again.

 By 1558 hours, the assault team all withdrew to the original starting position.
 The command again ordered some of the artillery to switch to surveillance fire and the rest to mark targets for surveillance.

-At 2225 hours, about one company of the Vietcong assembled at position 605 and stood by to prepare for a counterattack on high ground 968.
-The command immediately organised seven artillery companies to carry out a surprise fire attack on the Vietcong in the assembly area at 2230–45 hours, killing and wounding one of them before they retreated.
+At 2225 hours, about one Vietnamese company assembled at position 605 and stood by to prepare for a counterattack on high ground 968.
+The command immediately organised seven artillery companies to carry out a surprise fire attack on the PAVN in the assembly area at 2230–45 hours, killing and wounding one of them before they retreated.